-The main industrial use of chemicals in the 1:2 Lead(2+) Salts of Medium-Chain Carboxylic Acids group is expected to be in industrial coatings.
-Lead bis(2-ethylhexanoate) and lead dioctanoate have previously been used in paints and other coating products both domestically and internationally.
-However, available information from domestic and international sources indicates that the use of lead(2+) salts of medium-chain fatty acids in these products has largely been phased out in developed countries.
+The main industrial use of chemicals in the Lead Salts of Medium-Chain Carboxylic Acids group is expected to be in industrial coatings.
+Many chemicals in this group have previously been used in paints and other coating products internationally.
+However, available information from domestic and international sources indicates that the use of lead salts of medium-chain fatty acids in these products has largely been phased out.

-The principal environmental concern for industrial uses of lead(2+) salts of medium-chain fatty acids is the potential for release of soluble forms of ionic lead from articles on which industrial coatings have been used.
+The principal environmental concern for industrial uses of lead salts of medium-chain fatty acids is the potential for release of soluble forms of ionic lead from articles on which industrial coatings have been used.
 This poses a concern because lead and lead compounds are considered to be highly significant environmental contaminants.
 However, the potential for lead to be released to the environment due to current use of the chemicals in this group in paints and other coating products is expected to be greatly reduced compared to historic emissions.

-The chemicals in this group are considered to pose a low and declining risk to the environment based on the expected limited contribution to total anthropogenic lead emissions from current uses of industrial coating products containing lead based driers, and the phase out of use of these chemicals in industrial coating products.
+The chemicals in this group are considered to pose a low and declining risk to the environment based on the expected limited contribution to total anthropogenic lead emissions from current uses of industrial coating products containing lead based driers.
+This main use has been phased out.
 No further assessment of the environmental risks of these chemicals is currently required.

-The organic components of the chemicals in the 1:2 Lead(2+) Salts of Medium-Chain Carboxylic Acids group are not PBT substances according to domestic environmental hazard criteria.
+The organic components of the chemicals in the Lead Salts of Medium-Chain Carboxylic Acids group are not PBT substances according to domestic environmental hazard criteria.